venomlab/django-hexdi/README.md

 HEXDI_MODULE = '__hexdi__'
 ```

-Use this discovery when you are sure that there is no other place with implementations and your dependency modules don't use hexdi.
+Use this discovery when you are sure that there is no other place with bindings and your dependency modules don't use hexdi, so on.

 ## Fully automatic strategy

-This is the dynamic strategy of implementations module finding working on application startup.
+This is the dynamic strategy of modules finding which works on application startup.

 Use next setting to set up this strategy: